rxdvd/coderunner-docker/README.md

 * `npm run stop` to stop the application.
 * `npm run test` to run tests.
 * `npm run coverage` to check test coverage.

+## Note

+Some of the tests are not passing due to differences in architecture between the deployed branches and the branches used for this repo, however everything should still work.